vallenjr11/project21/ReadMe.txt

 #### Add config for .tf file and grab aws resources to form
 Add Ansible vault for keys

-To do:
+Configure ansible to connect to a remote repository grab project web page from repository with ansible and store in an index file for deploy Configure Dockerfile to grab ansible repo from github account To do:
 Add jenkins to deploy ansible playbook.
 ###https://medium.com/appgambit/configure-jenkins-with-ansible-7bfaa387fb1c